-The second suggestion made on the floor of the House, if you refer to the debate including what Mr. Chettiar said, was that this Institute being far away in the North might not be easily available with the same privileges or the same privileges might not be available to other colleges in the South and it should have been in a central place like Calcutta, Madras or Bombay, in ths sense that people are used to going there for various other things But a better place would have been Nagpur where there was that biggest hospital in the east built only about 6 years ago and that hospital had a strength of about 1,200 beds.
-I am sure the hon.
-Minister has seen that place, a big campus.
-That would not have required the same amount of expenditure on levelling the ground.
+The second suggestion made on the floor of the House, if you refer to debate including what Chettiar said, was that this Institute being far away in the North might not be easily available with the same priviprivileges or the same leges might not be available other colleges in the South and it should have been in a central place like Calcutta, Madras or Bombay, in the sense that people are used to going there for various other things But a better place would have been Nagpur where there was that biggest hospital in the east built only about 6 years ago and that hospital had a strength of about 1,200 beds. sure the hon.
+Minister has seen that place, a big campus That would not have required the same amount expenditure on levelling the ground.
 Of course, that is an old story.
 I am just giving it here for reference purposes.
-The point is that the Safdarjang Hospital beds should be made available to the Institute forthwith.
-I would urge that the 200 beds today in the Medical Institute should be made available for very complicated and special cases.
-The Safdarjang Hospital beds-the best equipment today is available in the Safdarjang Hospital where even clinical examinations have to be done-should be available for ordinary cases, for undergraduate teaching and if that were done, work would go on with greater tempo and the special staff with special salaries that has been engaged would be able to deliver the goods better.
+The point is that the Safdarjang Hospital beds should be available to the Institute forthwith.
+I would urge that the 200 beds today in the Medical Institute should made available for very complicated and special cases.
+The Safdarjang Hospital beds-the best equipment today is available in the Safdarjang Hospital where even clinical minations have to be done-should be available for ordinary cases, for undergraduate teaching and if were done, work would go on with greater tempo and the special staff with special salaries that has been engaged would be able to deliver the goods better.

-I would then refer to the number cf admissions of patients.
-That seems to be satisfactory-almost 3,000-and the death-rate is said to be 72-58 out of 3,000.
+I would then refer to the number of admissions of patients.
+That seems to be satisfactory-almost 3,000-and the death-rate is said to be 72:58 out of 3.000.
 I have already told you about the nursing college.
-It is very very necessary that these nurses who aij trained here in this college should also be trained for their postgraduate courses.
-Before I could go authorities concerned should not come in th_e way of people improving their prospects.
-I therefore suggest that the authorities should not come in the way of their getting a recommendatory note, because that would not be fair to young people who have to think not only of their livelihood but of their prospects also.
+It is very very necessary that nurses these who are trained here in this college should also be trained for their postgraduate courses.
+Before I could go to some other point, I would like to say something with regard to tenure of the staff.
+A three years' contract is entered into with the staff and nobody's application is forwarded for another post until that period of expires.
+After three years Joseph's case, Sir, instructions were issued by the Government that the authorities concerned should not come in the way of people improving their prospects.
+I therefore suggest that the authorities should not come the way of their getting a mendatory note, because that would not be fair to young people who have to think not only of their livelihood but of their prospects also.